 OUR BEST TRAVEL TIPS

-I have now travelled for 28 years.
-So not to blow my own trumpet but I think I know what I am talking about.
-Trust me I have made plenty of mistakes along the way.
-But the great thing about those mistakes is that I now know better.
-I now know how to avoid making them.
-And I will share that wealth of information with you.
+Both my husband and I have travelled for most of our lives.
+So not to blow our own trumpet but we think we know what we are talking about at this point.
+Trust me, we have made plenty of mistakes along the way.
+But the great thing about those mistakes is that we now know better.
+We now know how to avoid making them.
+And we will share that wealth of information with you.

-All the advice articles that I have written for this blog are listed down below.
-However, if there is something you cannot find, don’t hesitate to reach out to me.
-I’m always happy to help out a fellow Wanderlusters.
+All the advice that we have ever published on this part-time family travel blog is listed down below.
+However, if there is something you cannot find, don’t hesitate to reach out to us.
+We are always happy to help out a fellow Wwnderlusters.

 EXPECT EVERYTHING TO GO WRONG